-For more information, contact the Business, Health, Science and Technology Division at (315) 866-0300 or toll free 1-844-GO-4-HERK, ext.
-8240.
+For more information, contact the Academic Division at (315) 866-0300, ext.
+8240 or Toll Free at 1-844-GO-4-HERK, ext.
+8240

 Supply Chain Management (A.A.S.)

 Students graduating with an A.A.S. in Supply Chain Management are prepared to enter careers within the industry including purchasing, transportation, inventory, and warehousing.